LIHPC-Computational-Geometry/gmds/external/googletest/docs/faq.md

 output, making it hard to read.
 However, there is an easy solution to this problem.

-Since `LOG` messages go to stderr, we decided to let googletest output go to stdout.
+Since `LOG` messages execute to stderr, we decided to let googletest output execute to stdout.
 This way, you can easily separate the two using redirection.
 For
 example: